rydmike/flex_color_scheme/README.md

 > ## !!PRE-RELEASE VERSION !!
 > This package is still being worked on, both regarding the API and its documentation.
-> * API is only about 90% ready.
+> * API is only about 99% ready.
-> * Documentation is about 80% ready.
+> * Documentation is about 95% ready.
-> * The live web versions mentioned in the example have not been published yet.

 **FlexColorScheme** helps you make beautiful color scheme based Flutter themes, with optional level of primary color branded surfaces.
 The created themes are based on the same concept as Flutter's newer `ColorScheme` based themes,